rustanlys/rupta/README.md

 * `dump-pts`: Outputs the points-to analysis results.
 * `dump-mir`: Outputs the MIR for all reachable functions.

 Note: RUPTA requires substantial computational and memory resources to analyze large Rust projects.
+If you encounter excessively long analysis times—often due to many functions reachable from main() during the analysis—consider upgrading to a more powerful computing platform equipped with additional memory (e.g., 128GB) and faster CPUs.

 ## LOG